 - Using electronic devices or other personal equipment that is disruptive to others including devices (with or without headphones) set at a volume that is audible to others;

-- Interfering with other customers’ use of the Library or staff's ability to perform their duties (e.g., making loud noises, blocking pathway, etc.);
+- Interfering with other patrons’ use of the Library or staff's ability to perform their duties (e.g., making loud noises, blocking pathway, etc.);

 - Bringing animals into the Library, except service animals as specified and in compliance with the Americans with Disabilities Act;